 Students are advised to review Frequently Asked Questions related to the admissions process as well as official information on Application & Admissions in the Graduate Calendar.

-The admission requirements will be the same as they are for the MEd program.
+The admissions requirements are the same as for the MEd program.
 Students will normally hold a four-year Bachelor’s degree, or its equivalent, from an accredited university with a minimum 75% (Brock University equivalent) average over the last two years of full-time undergraduate study.
 Professional experience will be considered for those students who do not meet the minimum admission requirements.

 Applicants who have not completed their undergraduate degree at a university where English was the primary language of instruction will be required to provide proof of English Language Proficiency.
 Please see the FAQs on this page for information regarding tests accepted by the MEd program.
 Interested applicants should submit their transcripts, along with two reference letters and a letter of intent, with their application.

-Applicants who have not completed their undergraduate degree at a university where English was the primary language of instruction are required to provide proof of English Language Proficiency.
-These may be different than what the Faculty of Graduate Studies accepts (we do not accept the Duolingo; nor are requests for English language proficiency waivers considered).
-The Master of Education Course-based and Research Pathways accept:
+Applicants who have not completed three or more years of post-secondary study at a Canadian institution or an institution in one of the following exempt countries are required to provide proof of English Language Proficiency.
+We do not accept the Duolingo; nor are requests for English language proficiency waivers considered.
+The Master of Education accepts

 If you do not have the above scores, you may want to consider the Canadian Culture in Education Studies (IELTS 6.0) or the Leadership in Community-based Education (IELTS 6.5) certificate programs.
 Both also accept Duolingo.